Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Modulation-Agnostic Universal Joint Source-Channel Coding

 which require only two adjusted variables per channel.

 The architecture of the proposed model integrates a BN layer following each CNN layer.
 Given that the proposed uJSCC model's input tensor size for the inner decoder $g_{\boldsymbol{\phi}_\mathrm{inner}}$ varies with each modulation order, it is essential to manage the differing statistics of the output tensor across modulation orders.
 To accommodate the $K$ different modulation orders in uJSCC, we employ $K$ specific BN layers, each configured to manage the statistics for its respective data processing path, thus maintaining optimal task performance despite modulation-agnostic characteristics, which is the biggest difference with the ME approach.
-Furthermore, this variability in statistics impacts other CNN layers, necessitating $K$ switchable BN (S-BN) layers post each CNN layer, selected based on the modulation order $m_k$.
-This multi-layered S-BN concept, referred to in \cite{yu2018slimmable}, ensures model efficiency given that the parameter count of S-BN is minimal compared to the total model parameters.
-For example, with $K = 5$, as illustrated in Fig. \ref{fig:Switchable batch normalization layer with five paths}, $\mathrm{S{-}BN}(d_1, d_2, d_3, d_4, d_5)$ comprises five BN layers, each corresponding to a different dimension $\{d_1, d_2, d_3, d_4, d_5\}$.
+Furthermore, the variability in statistics impacts other CNN layers, necessitating $K$ switchable BN (S-BN) layers post each CNN layer, selected based on the modulation order $m_k$.
+Specifically, as illustrated in Fig. \ref{fig:statistics}, where $\mathbf{T}^{\scriptscriptstyle(k)}_{n, i}$ corresponds to the tensor of the $k$-th data processing path and $d_1 < d_2 < d_3$, using the same BN layer, $\mathrm{BN}(d_3)$, results in varying output tensor statistics across the three paths.
+In contrast, employing the S-BN layer, $\mathrm{S{-}BN}(d_1, d_2, d_3)$ incorporating $\mathrm{BN}(d_1)$, $\mathrm{BN}(d_2)$ and $\mathrm{BN}(d_3)$, ensures greater consistency in the output tensor statistics across the paths.
+Moreover, this multi-layered S-BN concept, referred to in \cite{yu2018slimmable}, ensures model efficiency given that the parameter count of S-BN is minimal compared to the total model parameters.